Map all locationsAll The Holidays in Philadelphia

 Mummers strut down Broad Street, leaving behind a trail of glitter, feathers and fun

-An annual tradition, the Mummers Parade features 10,000 men and women dressed in colorfully lavish costumes as they twirl, sashay, pirouette and strut up one of the city’s main streets.
-An unforgettably wild ritual, the parade and subsequent performances are all family-friendly and fun for everyone.
+An annual tradition, the SugarHouse Casino Mummers Parade features more than 10,000 men and women dressed in colorfully lavish costumes as they twirl, sashay, pirouette and strut up one of the city’s main streets.
+An unforgettably wild ritual, the parade and subsequent performances are always entertaining.

 Step back into the past for the holidays